iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/hierarchy-panel.md

 ![](../../../.gitbook/assets/Hierarchy_context_visibility.jpg)

 A hidden object will not be shown in the [2D view](the-2d-panel.md) and [3D view](the-3d-panel.md).
 It will still be shown in the hierarchy panel and turn to a darker grey color.
-It will still be editable in the hierarchy.
+It will still be editable in the properties panel.

 ![](../../../.gitbook/assets/Hierarchy_hidden_object.jpg)